tgquintela/tgquintela.github.io/_pages/interests.md

 ## Mathematics
 ### *Optimization*
-* PSO methods.
+* PSO methods and the use of the knowledge about dynamical systems to tackle the problems of optimization.
 * Genetic programming and discrete optimization.
+Combinatorial problems are in everyday life.
+That is why the interest of that type of problems come to me from practical reasons.
 * Methods of optimization for multi-peak problems.
+One of the most amazing and challenging problems you can have in optimization are those which very different solutions can have similar fitness scores.
+In those problems hill climbing like solvers or traditional solvers cannot do anything.
+More imaginative and distributed solutions can do good job.

 ### *Control Theory and Operations Research*
 * Optimization of transport systems.
 * Optimization of supply-chain management systems.
 * Urban planning.
+As Ildefons Cerdà though, we must use urbanism to optimize and improve social and economical situation of our cities.
+Specially in the next demographic era of cities, we should be aware of the problem and search the best solutions for that.
+That problem involves optimization, complexity theory and amazing collection of interdisciplinary fields that make it really sexy problem.

 ### *Information Theory*
 * Information theory and its applications on inferring structural connections in time-series data.